BC Rugby Weekend of February 14th

 In the backs the back three of Hodgkins, McCarthy, Graham are a proven quantity.
 Hodgkins will have something to prove before leaving the Pride and what better way than winning his last match as the opposition.
 I’ll give the nod to the visitors here as well.
 That leaves the halfbacks, centres and second row.
 The Pride have a strong set of young scrum halves with Luke Prest and Chris Rose, we don’t know the Atlantic halfback pairing, Jimmy Clarke did win second team honours at the University championships last year so it will be an interesting matchup.
 Hodgkins played #10 for most of the season for the Pride and we haven’t seen too much of Jean-Louis Desgouttes who started last week.
 In the second row, not much known about the players, Jaiden John has impressed at times for the Pride, another matchup to watch.

 Overall the visitors seem to have a stronger roster in key areas, front row, loose forwards and back three.
 We’re undecided about the second row, centre and halfback match ups.
-Another factor is depth and the bench, we’ll see how that plays out in the postgame recap.
 The visitors get extra points for getting their roster out, showing better organization.
-The Pride are missing their head coach who is in Nairobi with the national 7s team, we don’t know who is running the side in his absence.
-We’ll update the Pride roster when it’s available [now updated].
+The Pride are missing their head coach in Nairobi with the national 7s team, we don’t know who is running the side in his absence.
+We’ll update the Pride roster when it’s available.
 Prediction: Privateers, by +8.

 Atlantic Privateers